Horizontal Scrolling Lists in Mobile – Best Practices

 Design Tips for Horizontal lists on Mobile

 In the web, arrows show that there is a horizontal list of content you can scroll.
 This is typically a carousel.
 It uses a combination of arrows for navigation, dots for indication and scrollbars.
-These are design indicators that tell people how to navigate a carousel.
+These are indicators (affordances) that tell people how to navigate a carousel.

 But how would you design horizontal lists on mobile?
 Mobile apps are touch based and support gestures.
 Would you still be using point and click mechanisms such as arrows?
 I’m sure not.